anikethjr/Playground-OpenGL/README.md

 Steps to get the code running:

-1. Install OpenGL and GLUT.
+1. Install OpenGL, GLUT and GLM.

-2. Clone the repo using an IDE like CLion.
+2. Clone the repo.

-3. Build the project with the following arguments -lglut -lGL -lGLU
+3. Compile the project using the command "g++-5 *.cpp *.h -std=c++11 -lGL -lglut -lGLU"

 4. Run the executable